Temple police officer shooting: What we know

 The Philadelphia District Attorney's Office charged Pfeffer with murder, murder of a law enforcement officer, robbery, carjacking, violation of uniform firearms act, possession of an instrument of crime and other related offenses for the incident.

-The district attorney's office also said that Pfeffer "is ineligible for release on bail."
+The district attorney's office also said Pfeffer "is ineligible for release on bail."

-Charges for the other two suspects in police custody are unknown at this time.
+Charges for the other two people in police custody are unknown at this time.

 What led up to the incident?

-Investigators say Fitzgerald attempted to stop three suspects in a robbery just off Temple's campus Saturday night.
+Investigators say Fitzgerald attempted to stop three people in a robbery just off Temple's campus Saturday night.

 Authorities say one of them disregarded Fitzgerald's commands to stop.